 There is a recent intention to review the gaming industry in the state, namely establishing a gaming commission to regulate the sector, both online and offline, but so far no legislation or commissions are established.

 Types of Gambling Found in Wyoming

-Analyzing the types of gambling that are legal in Wyoming we find tribal casinos, the lottery, charity bingo and raffles, considering player are 18 or above.
-There are just 13 states where there is not a lottery, each for their own reasons, being that most of the reasons include the fact that the lottery is a distraction from the existing land based casinos.
+Analyzing the types of gambling that are legal in Wyoming we find tribal casinos, the lottery, charity bingo, and raffles, considering player are 18 or above.
+There are just 13 states where there is not a lottery, each for their own reasons, is that most of the reasons include the fact that the lottery is a distraction from the existing land-based casinos.
 Wyoming was one of these states until recently, as in 2013 a new law approved it.